 @ellieaddis no the glee cast were not in my top 5 artists where on earth did you hear that rumour ?😕 #SpotifyWrapped ♬ original sound – rob

 Ellie Addis doesn’t just “do makeup”; she paints pictures of flowers and paw prints on her face.
 She’s not afraid to use sparkly lime green colors against mesmerizing pink hair.
 According to Cosmopolitan, “It’s impossible to watch one of Ellie’s videos and not want to wear all the colourful makeup at once.”

 Danielle Marcan is a marketing student, but perhaps she could teach her professors a thing or two about social media engagement.
-With nearly 2 million followers on TikTok and a million fans on Instagram, Danielle delights audiences with a wide variety of makeup styles.
+With 3.2 million followers on TikTok and over a million fans on Instagram, Danielle delights audiences with various makeup styles.

 Marcan is exceptionally skilled at comparing whole glam looks with a natural glow.
 She loves to collaborate with other influencers on new beauty experiments.